 - Bladed spoke: a flattened spoke that’s designed to cut through the wind with less resistance.
 Bladed spokes are common in high-end wheels and also serve the purpose of providing an edge for a tool to hold onto, which can allow for a higher spoke tension to be achieved.
 Top spoke brands DT Swiss and Sapim both claim that their best bladed spokes are not only their lightest option, but also the strongest and most durable

-- Butted spoke: a process that sees the centre of the spoke being made thinner than the outer sections.
+- Butted spoke: a process that sees the center of the spoke being made thinner than the outer sections.
 When done correctly, this is known to encourage spoke flex away from weak points, therefore leading to improved durability at a lower weight.
 Double butted means two different thicknesses and triple butted means three thicknesses

 - Cartridge bearing: in this system, bearings are contained in a cartridge that features the ball bearings, and inner and outer race as one unit.
 The outer race is a tight press-fit into the hub shell, while the axle contacts the inner race.
 These items are considered perishable, where old ones are taped out and new cartridges pressed in place